Washington and Lee University: Organization

 Washington and Lee University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

-Washington and Lee University serves as the host for the Virginia Governor's School for Foreign Language as part of the annual Summer Residential Governor's Schools.

 Student life

 The institution has 1829 students as of 2019.
 The median family income is $261,100, with 55% of students coming from the top 5% highest-earning families, 8% from the bottom 60%, and 1.5% from the bottom 20% (among the lowest of any U.S. college or university).
 82% of students are white, 4.5% are Hispanic, 3.4% are Asian, and 2.2% are Black.

 Athletics

 The school's teams are known as "The Generals" and compete in NCAA Division III in the Old Dominion Athletic Conference and the Centennial Conference for wrestling.
 Washington and Lee has 12 men's teams (baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis, indoor and outdoor track & field, and wrestling) and 12 women's teams (basketball, cross country, field hockey, golf, lacrosse, riding, soccer, swimming, tennis, indoor and outdoor track & field, and volleyball).
 Washington and Lee holds two NCAA National Championship team titles.
 In 1988, the men's tennis team won the NCAA Division III National Championship title and holds 35 ODAC championships.
 In 2007, the women's tennis team claimed the NCAA Division III National Championship title.
 In 2018, the men's golf team finished as runner-up in the NCAA Division III championship.
 In 2006, 2010, 2011, 2012, and 2015, the Generals football team won the Old Dominion Athletic Conference championship.
 In 2009, the Generals baseball team won the ODAC championship.

-Athletic exclusion was manifest in the early 20th century, when the school forced Rutgers to sit out star African-American football player Paul Robeson for a 1916 football game and later forfeited a 1923 game when Washington and Jefferson refused to comply with a similar demand.
+Athletic exclusion was manifest in the early 20th century, when the school forced Rutgers to sit out star African American football player Paul Robeson for a 1916 football game and later forfeited a 1923 game when Washington and Jefferson refused to comply with a similar demand.